 Attend at least two dance concerts this semester.
 You may choose two out of the following: BFA Showcase, Agbedidi, Faculty Concert or any dance performance presented at the University Performing Arts Center.
 Attentive Observation: as you watch the performance, pay close attention to approaches, cultural contexts and artistic choices brought about in the work and compare it to your experience in class.
 The objective is to understand the intricacies and complexities in art making.
 Avoid making judgement.

 Performance Assignments: Final dance project

 Exams: Midterm and Final

 Presentations: Final presentation

-Attendance: Mandatory unless excused and made up through written assignments
+Attendance: Mandatory unless excused

 For Studio Courses

 For classes that meet two times a week: